it-sim0n/air-wifi/README.md

 # air-wifi

-A Python tool for performing Wi-Fi deauthentication attacks by simply entering the SSID.
+A Python tool for performing Wi-Fi deauthentication attacks by simply entering the BSSID and CH.
 `air-wifi` automatically finds the target's BSSID and channel using `airodump-ng`, sets the correct channel, and launches an infinite deauth attack using `aireplay-ng`.

 > ⚠️ For **educational and authorized testing** only.